jcowhigjr/heroku-config/README.md

     Overwite? (y/N)

     $ heroku config:push
-    Config in .env written to example
+    Config in .env.d/example written to example

 ## How it works

 Your environment will be stored locally in a file named `.env`.
-This file can be read by [foreman](http://github.com/ddollar/foreman) to load the local environment for your app.
+This file can be read by [foreman](http://github.com/blakefrost/foreman) to load the local environment for your app.

 Please remember to not commit your `.env` file to your repository.